How long does a fractured humerus take to heal? And what is the recovery time for a humerus fracture?

 I was 35 and had tripped over a small gate.

-To help fill this information void, I thought it might be helpful to therefore document my own recovery; detailing how long it took for my midshaft humeral fracture to heal.
-Given that my recovery was surprisingly fast (despite the severity of the fracture), I’ve included in this my tips for managing this nasty injury; including the best supplements to take.
+To help fill this information void, I thought it might be helpful to therefore document my own personal recovery; detailing how long it took for my midshaft humeral fracture to heal.
+Given that my recovery was surprisingly fast (despite the severity of the fracture), I’ve included in this my tips for managing this injury; including the best supplements to take.

 How is a Broken Humerus Treated?